bchiang7/v4/src/content/jobs/Upstatement/index.md

 ---

 - Write modern, performant, maintainable code for a diverse array of client and internal projects
-- Work with a variety of different languages, platforms, frameworks, and content management systems such as JavaScript, TypeScript, PHP, Gatsby, React, Craft, Wordpress, Prismic, and Netlify
+- Work with a variety of different languages, platforms, frameworks, and content management systems such as JavaScript, TypeScript, Gatsby, React, Craft, Wordpress, Prismic, and Netlify
-- Communicate and interface with multi-disciplinary teams of engineers, designers, producers, and clients on a daily basis
+- Communicate with multi-disciplinary teams of engineers, designers, producers, and clients on a daily basis